 We determine the fair value of property and equipment based on discounted projected future cash flows of the restaurants over their remaining service life using a risk adjusted discount rate that is commensurate with the risk inherent in our current business model.
-Based on our semi-annual review, during the first six months of fiscal 2016, long-lived assets with a carrying value of \$106,000, primarily related to underperforming restaurants previously impaired, were determined to have no fair value resulting in an impairment charge of \$106,000.
+Based on our semi-annual review during the second quarter of fiscal 2016, long-lived assets with a carrying value of \$106,000, primarily related to underperforming restaurants previously impaired, were determined to have no fair value resulting in an impairment charge of \$106,000.
+During the third quarter of fiscal 2016, two restaurants were identified for closure by management with a combined carrying value of \$3.4 million.
+We determined these restaurants have no fair value resulting in an impairment charge of \$3.4 million.
 During fiscal 2015, long-lived assets with a carrying value of \$747,000, primarily related to two underperforming restaurants, were determined to have no fair value resulting in an impairment charge of \$747,000.

 We determine the fair value of transferable liquor licenses based on prices in the open market for licenses in the same or similar jurisdictions.
-Based on our semi-annual review, during the second quarter of fiscal 2016, we determined there was no impairment.
+Based on our semi-annual review during the second quarter of fiscal 2016, we determined there was no impairment.
 During fiscal 2015, one transferable liquor license with a carrying value of \$225,000 was written down to the fair value of \$50,000 resulting in an impairment charge of \$175,000.

 We review the carrying amounts of goodwill and reacquired franchise rights annually or when events or circumstances indicate that the carrying amount may not be recoverable.
 If the carrying amount is not recoverable, we record an impairment charge for the excess of the carrying amount over the fair value.
-We determined that there was no impairment of goodwill during our annual test in the second quarter of fiscal 2016 and fiscal 2015 as the fair value of our reporting units was substantially in excess of the carrying value.
+We determined that there was no impairment of goodwill during our annual test in the second quarter of fiscal 2016 and fiscal 2015 as the fair value of our reporting units was substantially in excess of the carrying values.
 We also determined that there was no impairment of reacquired franchise rights during our annual test in the second quarter of fiscal 2016 and fiscal 2015.
-No indicators of impairment were identified through the end of the second quarter of fiscal 2016.
+No indicators of impairment were identified through the end of the third quarter of fiscal 2016.

-During the second quarter of fiscal 2016, we recorded an impairment charge of \$187,000 related to a parcel of undeveloped land that we own.
+During fiscal 2016, we recorded an impairment charge of \$187,000 related to a parcel of undeveloped land that we own.
 The land had a carrying value of \$937,000 and was written down to the fair value of \$750,000.
 The fair value was based on the sales price of comparable properties.
 Additionally, we recorded an impairment charge of \$231,000 related to a capital lease asset that is subleased to a franchise.
 The capital lease asset had a carrying value of \$338,000 and was written down to the fair value of \$107,000.
 The fair value of the capital lease asset is based on discounted projected future cash flows from the sublease.
+During the third quarter of fiscal 2016, we recorded an impairment charge of \$1.0 million related to a cost method investment which we determined to have no fair value.